Skip to main content

 Updated over a week ago

-There are 2 ways to add documents to Google Drive, either manually or via auto-upload.
+There are two ways to add documents to Google Drive, either manually or via auto-upload.
+Both options are listed below.

 Manual Upload

-1. Tick the box beside the file name and click the Google Drive button.
+Tick the box beside the file name, click the Options button, and choose Google Drive.

-2. Select one of the root folders from Google Drive to upload the document or click the + Add New “Root” Folder button if you want to create a new folder in your Google Drive.
+Select one of the root folders from Google Drive to upload the document or click the + Add New “Root” Folder button to create a new folder in your Google Drive.

-3. Click the Drop Files Here button and click Yes to complete the process of manually uploading the document.
+Click the Drop Files Here button and then Yes to complete the process of manually uploading the document.

 Auto-upload to Google Drive